 We also tested for toxins, specifically heavy metals, mercury, arsenic, and lead.
 Commonly, I see mercury, arsenic, and fluoride, and in her case, she had high levels of fluoride.

-Fluoride can interfere with iodine absorption and can make thyroid disease, conditions, and nodules worse.
+Fluoride can interfere with iodine absorption and worsen thyroid disease, conditions, and nodules.
 Because of this, I often recommend that my patients use a more natural, fluoride-free toothpaste, mouthwash, and dental floss.

 Hormones

-On top of that, we looked at hormones as estrogen dominance is common with this condition.
-This patient had high levels of estrogen versus progesterone, as well as high levels of testosterone.
+On top of that, we looked at hormones, as estrogen dominance is common with this condition.
+This patient had high levels of estrogen versus progesterone and high levels of testosterone.
 This can be associated with PCOS, an autoimmune disorder, which is another condition, but one that is commonly related to thyroid issues.
 It’s necessary to balance these by addressing diet and supplementation.

 Infections

-Next, we looked at pathogens or infections by running blood and stool tests.
-The health of your autoimmune system is important for understanding the thyroid hormone levels, and how the thyroid function is at time of lab tests.
+Next, we examined pathogens or infections by running blood and stool tests.
+The health of your autoimmune system is important for understanding the thyroid hormone levels and how the thyroid function is at the time of lab tests.
 Oftentimes, we’ll see bacterial overgrowth, viruses, parasites, and yeast, which are very common and cause inflammation in the body.
 Which in turn can cause an autoimmune response.

 Nodules and goiter are caused by inflammation affecting the thyroid.
 And anytime you have inflammation, an autoimmune response is likely.
 Therefore, even if you remove this gland, you’re never really addressing the underlying issue.